nthiebes/old-world-builder/docs/datasets.md

       "name_de": String,
       "name_de": String,
       "points": Number,
-      "stackable": Boolean, // Allows multiple selectins of this option "minimum": Number, // Minimum number of this option "maximum": Number, // Maximum number of this option }
+      "stackable": Boolean, // Allows multiple selections of this option "minimum": Number, // Minimum number of this option "maximum": Number, // Maximum number of this option }